top of page

-While the concept of rewilding may initially sound like a return to hardcore hunting and gathering, in today’s modern times perhaps its essence is more a reconnection to the natural environment that supports us all – a yearning to grow and make your own, to be self-reliant or ‘less dependent’.
+You don't have to have a tonne of outdoor space or perfectly built raised garden beds to get quality food growing year round.
+While the concept of rewilding may initially sound like a return to hardcore hunting and gathering, in today’s modern times perhaps its essence is more a reconnection to the natural environment that supports us all.
+It's a yearning to grow and make your own, to be self-reliant or ‘less dependent’.
 Imagine a life where individuals and families strive to towards minimalism and return to village-style living where bartering, sharing with others and pay-it-forward attitudes are more ingrained.

 Compost is life